kyle-tennison/onpy/README.md

 OnPy is obviously in it's earliest stage.
 All contributors are gratefully welcomed.

-This module is structured to be as idiomatic as possible, while also following some of OnShape's layout quirks.
+This module is structured to be as idiomatic as possible, while also following some of Onshape's layout quirks.
 There is no strict rules for this repository, but it's a good idea to try to stick with the flow of other things.